-Interestingly, this herb develops edible bulbs at its base.
-These bulbs, along with the foliage, are used in cooking.
+This herb develops edible bulbs at its base, which is a bit of an oddity.
+You can use these bulbs, along with the foliage, in cooking.

-Fennel is highly beneficial for the digestive tract.
+Fennel is very beneficial for the digestive tract.
 It can reduce intestinal gases and abdominal cramps, and improve appetite.

 The herb also has antibacterial benefits for your mouth and can reduce bad breath.